bec-archer/SR80-Manuals/user-manual.md

 If you tapped "Save as Draft" when creating a work order and need to come back to finish it, tap the draft card on the Job Board to open it.

+On a draft, you can **tap the customer section** in the header to assign or change the customer.
+If no customer has been assigned yet, you'll see "Tap to assign customer" with a small arrow.
+This opens a customer search sheet where you can look up an existing customer, add a new one, or remove the current customer.
+Tap **Save** to apply your changes.

-On a draft, you can **tap any item card** to edit it.
+You can also **tap any item card** to edit it.
 This opens an edit sheet where you can change the equipment type, service reasons, description, and any other fields.
 Tap **Save** when you're done — the changes save to the server immediately.

-If the draft is missing required fields (like Equipment Type or Reason for Service), you'll see an **orange info banner** below the header listing exactly what's needed before the job can be finalized.
+If an item is still missing required fields (like Equipment Type or Reason for Service), the item card will have a **light orange background** with a **"Complete Item Info" button** at the bottom.
+Tap anywhere on the card — or tap the button — to open the edit sheet and fill in what's missing.
+Items that are already complete show a normal white background.

+#### Adding More Items to a Draft

+Below the item cards on a draft, you'll see an **"+ Add Item"** button.
+Tap it to add another item to the work order — same form as when you created the original items (equipment type, service reasons, description, photos).
+The new item appears in the list immediately after you tap **Add**.

 ### Finalizing a Draft